ornl-ndav/django-remote-submission/README.rst

 * Able to receive logs and write them to a database in realtime.

 * Able to return any modified files from the remote server.

+* Uses Server Side Events (SSE) to notify the Web Client the Job status

+* Uses WebSockets / SSE to provide Job Log in real time to a Web Client

 Running Tests
 --------------